132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 - Each radial has 4 slots 6/21, 7/22, 8/23, 9/24.
 - The stack supports 20 slots.
 - Slots assignments are fixed once assigned.
-- Slots are released 3 minutes after a successful approach.
+- Slots are released 3 minutes after commencing.
-- The queue can be joined between :00 and :45. (:45 is the last possible queue entry for a current window.)
+- The queue can be joined between :00 and :47. (:50 is the last possible approach)

 **Approach Time**
-- Approach times are allocated from the possible window. (from >= open-5 until =< close-7).
+- Approach times are allocated from times between ">= open-5" and "<= close-5".
-- On request approach times will always be at least 3 minutes in the future, to allow for positioning.
+- Approach times are allocated no more that now+3 to allow for positioning.
 - Approach times are unique to each queueing pilot.
-- Approach times can be updated should you be unable to achieve the first allocation, but the logic is simple, so it might result in an earlier time.
+- Updated approachtimes can be requested, it will always be in the future, if a new time is not available the update reuqest will be denied.

 **Modex Menus**
 *(F10 Options > Carrier Control > Marshal Options > 31X > 315 > Join/Leave/Show) [Broadcasted to CAA]*

 - The menu tree includes a Modex specific menu that offers individual Join, Leave, Show and Update Approach Time options.

-## Carrier Admin Menu
+### Carrier Admin Menu
 *(F10 Options > Carrier Control > Carrier Admin ) [for debug and admin use only]*

 **Window vs Cycle**